Mekhlabhishek/Test1/book/chapter-6.md

 var passwordHeight = browser.getCssProperty('input[name="password"]', 'height');
 ```

 Before making an assertion let's check what this function returns.
 Check the value for `passwordHeight` using a console log.
-You will see something like this
+We will see something like this

 ```js
 { property: 'height',